SIGIRR: Expression

 SIGIRR is expressed in several epithelial tissues, particularly in epithelial cells of kidneys, digestive tract, liver, lungs, and in lymphoid organs.
 It is also expressed in monocytes, B lymphocytes, T lymphocytes, dendritic cells, and NK cells.
 In general, its expression is downregulated during inflammation or infection.
 Its reduced expression was also found in patients with chronic lymphoid leukemia, or in cells from colonic cancer.
-In human cells from colonic cancer, there was observed an increased expression of one variant of SIGIRR.
+In human cells from colonic cancer, it was observed that there was an increased expression of one variant of SIGIRR.
 This variant lacks its exon 8, is not glycosylated and its function is impaired.
-It also inhibits glycosylation of Wild type variant a its transport to plasmatic membrane.
+It also inhibits glycosylation of the Wild type variant as its transported to the plasmatic membrane.

 One of the discovered transcription factor, which regulates the expression of SIGIRR, is SP1.
 It binds to the proximal part of the promoter of the SIGIRR gene and induce its transcription.
 Binding of SP1 on SIGIRR promoter is inhibited by the activation of p38 MAP kinase, which is activated through the TLR4 signalization.
-Treatment of mice with a small amount of lipopolysaccharide, which is a ligand of TLR4, causes reduction in SIGIRR expression.
+Treatment of mice with a small amount of lipopolysaccharide, which is a ligand of TLR4, this causes reduction in SIGIRR expression.